3 Year Old Beginner Method to Solve the Rubik’s Cube 3×3 Tutorial.

 Download PDF of Fish OLLs here: 4 Fish Algorithms PDF

-Emily voice “I’m done solving the whole thing”
+Emily at 3 years old “I’m done solving the whole thing”

 While this may seem difficult at first, with a little practice it becomes quite easy.
-We learned the principle by which we plan to solve the cube and we only had to memorize a few easy algorithms, the rest is just patience and practice.
+We learned the principle by which we plan to solve the cube and we only had to memorize a few easy Algorithms, the rest is just patience and practice.
+With this method my children were able to solve the Rubik’s Cube in less than 1 minute.
+Emily in as little as 42 seconds.

 – F R U R’ U’ F’